-Because there is significant variation in valuation practice within the industry on the handling of these limit terminations, the work group decided not to recommend how the 2013 IDI Valuation Table tables should be used.
-Instead, the work group recommends that the resolution of claims identified as subject to a contractual limit be an item of consideration in setting non-recovery and non-death valuation assumptions.
+Because there is significant variation in valuation practice within the industry on the handling of these limit terminations, the IDTWG decided not to recommend how the 2013 IDI Valuation Table tables should be used.
+Instead, the IDTWG recommends that the resolution of claims identified as subject to a contractual limit be an item of consideration in setting non-recovery and non-death valuation assumptions.